xweinp/wdum/README.md

 # WDUM

-Solutions for the WDUM course at the University of Warsaw, 2025/2026.
+Solutions for the WDUM (Introduction to Machine Learning) course at the University of Warsaw, 2025/2026.

 ## Assignments